jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 But life is rarely ideal,
 and the length of our run is unknown.

-If our studies get interrupted in a few months and we are unable to return to them, perhaps indefinitely, will the next months of study have been well spent?
+If our studies get interrupted in a few months and we are unable to return to them indefinitely, will the next months of study have been well spent?
 Making music we enjoy,
 building a foundation that will endure through our lives?